prasannajeet/kotlin-mvvm-hilt-flow-app/README.md

 ### Scope for Improvements
  The app can be further improved with the addition of the following features

-- Dagger2/Koin for resolving dependencies
+- Dagger2/Koin for resolving dependencies between ViewModel, UseCase and Repository classes
 - Flow instead of Coroutines for API call results
 - Dynamic image sizes using multiple ViewHolders for different image sizes instead of current GridLayoutManager implementation
 - Espresso Tests